 7. Regularly recognise great work and improvement

-One error that leaders often make is spending a lot of time focusing on under-performance and not focusing enough time on the great work that is going on every day.
+One error that leaders often make is spending too much time focusing on under-performance and not on the wins their teams achieve every day.
+To keep your teams happy and productive you must show appreciation and not consistently criticise their work.

 Reward and recognise your employees no matter where they are with Perkbox